PCL ROS Integration

 - The big problem is how to generate ROS versions of the four messages that PCL defines and ROS does not (ModelCoefficients.h, PointIndices.h, PolygonMesh.h, and Vertices.h).

 Now I understand why wg-debs keeps these changes separate from the PCL sources.
 Their solution is just too messy to include with the base sources.
 I suppose a better PCL 1.x solution could probably be developed using the ROS message generation scripts within the PCL build.
 The `genmsg_cpp` script is available on pypi now.

 But, I don't favor pushing that into the PCL 1.6 sources, which are otherwise ready to release.
 So, I agree with Radu, who recommended pushing ahead with PCL 2.0 as a way of fixing this problem.

 Thanks for all your efforts to help straighten this mess out.
 We will fix it, but maybe not in 1.6.

-#18 Updated by Radu B. Rusu almost 2 years ago
+#18 Updated by Radu B. Rusu about 2 years ago

 - Target version changed from 1.6 to 1.7